Toxytod/MyNewQuartz/content/Works/Bachelor/2nd Semester/Mathematics/Lecture Notes/Analysis II (Lecture).md

-Second course in #Analysis hold by Reinhard Racke at the #UniKonstanz during the #2nd_Semester.
+Hold by Prof. Reinhard Racke at the #UniKonstanz during the #2nd_Semester.
+Here follows a recap of all chapters relevant for the exam.
 ## Recap
 ### 9
 #### 9.3 Taylorreihen